ANNE PENMAN LASER QUIT SMOKING THERAPY

-A THREE PART ONE HOUR QUIT SMOKING TREATMENT TO COMBAT BOTH THE PHYSICAL AND PSYCHOLOGICAL ASPECTS OF QUITTING SMOKING
+A THREE PART ONE HOUR LASER TREATMENT FOR SMOKING TO COMBAT BOTH THE PHYSICAL AND PSYCHOLOGICAL ASPECTS OF QUITTING SMOKING

 LOW LEVEL LASER THERAPY